pypi/support/README.md

 Small (60MB-120MB) upload limits are generally granted for the following reasons:
 * project contains small pre-trained models
-* project contains a small JAR file
+* project contains a small JAR file / executable
 * any other sufficiently motivated reason

 Large (120MB+) upload limits are generally granted for the following reasons: